Things to Do in Lisbon, Portugal

-We now go overseas every other new year.
-This is because we alternate where we spend Christmas, either Leeds or Cornwall, but the real reason is because Joel is a party pooper.
-Our first New Year’s Eve we spent together he was in bed before Big Ben chimed at midnight.
+We now go overseas every other New Year.
+This is because we alternate where we spend Christmas, either Leeds or Cornwall, but the real reason is that Joel is a party pooper.
+On our first New Year’s Eve together, he was in bed before Big Ben chimed at midnight.
 This is because he is boring, isn’t really into New Year’s Eve and is boring (I meant to put that twice, it’s not a mistake, ha!).
-He said the only way to keep him up past midnight was to do something interesting, so that’s what we have done ever since – travel to a city to see the new year in and so far, we’ve done Prague, Krakow and Lisbon.
+He said the only way to keep him up past midnight was to do something interesting, so that’s what we have done ever since – travel to a city to see the new year in, and so far, we’ve done Prague, Krakow and Lisbon.

-Two out of three of these new year breaks have involved drama at the airport.
-Krakow was the absolute worst, with drama on both the departure and arrival flights but I’ll tell you about that some other time.
-This time around it turned out there was industrial action at Lisbon airport for our departure flight which meant a diversion to Faro airport, south Portugal, followed by a three-hour coach trip.
-It also turned out that EasyJet were the only airline who wouldn’t pay for the agency staff brought in because of the industrial action.
+Two out of three of these New Year’s breaks have involved drama at the airport.
+Krakow was the absolute worst, with drama on both the departure and arrival flights, but I’ll tell you about that some other time.
+This time around, it turned out there was industrial action at Lisbon airport for our departure flight, which meant a diversion to Faro airport, south of Portugal, followed by a three-hour coach trip.
+It also turned out that EasyJet were the only airline that wouldn’t pay for the agency staff brought in because of the industrial action.
 So thanks for the detour, EasyJet, you tight gits.
-It wasn’t a total pain though because we got to see some of the beautiful countryside that Portugal has to offer, including the intriguing cork trees and we got to Lisbon about four hours later than originally planned.
+It wasn’t a total pain, though, because we got to see some of the beautiful countryside Portugal has to offer, including the intriguing cork trees, and we arrived in Lisbon about four hours later than initially planned.

 DSCF8989